Work in the health care sector

 - Preferred health region (where you want to work)

-Submit your expression of interestThe form takes about 10 minutes to complete.
+Submit your expression of interestThe form takes less than 5 minutes to complete.

 It is important to know that to work in the long-term care and assisted living sector, participants will need to undergo a Vulnerable Sector Criminal Record Check as part of the hiring process.

-Please make sure that you provide contact information where you can be easily reached so you don't miss any opportunities.
+You can use your BC Services Card to log in to view and manage your profile information.
+Visit the Health Career Access Program portal and click the 'login' button to get started.
+Please make sure that you provide contact information where you can be easily reached so you do not miss any opportunities.